How copyright registration helps

 - Faster resolution of disputes

 Having independent evidence of your claim can greatly speed up decisions that would otherwise tend to be ‘their word against yours’.
-As mentioned above, many ISPs are now asking for registration evidence before removing infringing content.

 - International protection